mmazat/site/src/posts/main/post.md

 My name is Mehdi Mazaheri, and this is my personal website.
 I am a software, robotics, and geomatics engineer, currently living and working in San Francisco Bay Area.

-I do many DIY projects for fun as well.
-I will share them here.
+I do many DIY projects besides my professional career.
+I will share some of them here.

 Contact:
 - [Linkedin](https://www.linkedin.com/in/mmazaheri/)